schowave/churchtools-api/README.md

 ## Setup

-1. Edit the `.env` file and set it to your churchtools instance.
+1. Edit the `Dockerfile` file and set it to your churchtools instance.

     ```
-    CHURCHTOOLS_BASE=evkila.church.tools
+    ENV  CHURCHTOOLS_BASE=evkila.church.tools \
+         DB_PATH=/app/data/evkila.db
     ```

 2. Run the `run.sh` shell script, which will build a docker container and run the container.